pixelryan/pixelryan.github.io/_projects/2_project.md

 ---
 layout: page
 title: Guess Quest
-description: a project to showcase prototyping in one day.
+description: a higher or lower guessing game
 img: assets/img/3.jpg
-importance: 2
+importance: 1
 category: indie
-giscus_comments: true
+related_publications: true
 ---

 Welcome to the Higher or Lower card guessing game!
 Test your luck by guessing if the next card in a deck will be higher or lower than the current one.
 Each correct guess gets a point, and if you get on a streak your score goes up by even more.
 Go for a high score, then try to beat that record!

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">